stingram/DRL_Navigation/Project_Report.md

 ### Training Hardware Configuration

 This agent has been trained on the Udacity provided online workspace.
 This environment provides an Nvidia K80 GPU for training.
-The Unity environment with visualization was used during training.
+The Unity environment without visualization was used during training.